 Types of Backlinks and How to Acquire Them

-Now we’re going to discuss seven types of backlinks.
+Now we’re going to discuss six types of backlinks.
 We’ll also touch on how to create backlinks manually.
 When Bobby comes across an infographic on your site and shares it on social media, this means you acquired an organic backlink.
 For many brands, it can be difficult, especially at first, to acquire organic backlinks.
 Fortunately, you can build them manually.

 Let’s look at six types of backlinks and how to build them manually.